jaeheejung/jaeheejung.github.io/research.md

 Jung, Jae-Hee and Margit Tavits.
 "Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality." _Under review._

 Jung, Jae-Hee.
-"Voters' Preferences for Parties' Moral Rhetoric."
+"Does Moral Rhetoric Fuel or Reduce Division Between Parties and Non-Copartisan Voters?" _Under review._

 Jung, Jae-Hee.
-"Does Moral Rhetoric Fuel or Reduce Division Between Parties and Non-Copartisan Voters?"
+"Voters' Preferences for Parties' Moral Rhetoric."

 Clifford, Scott and Jae-Hee Jung.
 "Are All Values Moral Values?"